Search

-Large scale energy, transmission and infrastructure developments
+Large scale energy developments

 Large‑scale energy, transmission and infrastructure projects can have significant environmental and community impacts.
 These proposals normally fall into the major or national development categories, and some are decided by Scottish Ministers rather than the council.